Sources of a temperature change in the stuffing box area, cheat sheet 9-8

 - Condenser hot wells run under a vacuum.

 - Evaporators often run under vacuum.

-High soak temperatures can cause a seal
+High soak temperatures can cause a seal failure

 - This becomes important after the cooling or flushing is shut off when the pump is stopped.
 Heat transfer oil experiences this problem,

 The shaft material is a variable.

 - Some metals are better heat conductors than others.
 The conductivity of stainless steel is poor compared to carbon steel as an example.

 The stuffing box design is important.

 - The inside diameter should be as large as possible.